broadinstitute/computational-resources/01_Introduction/03_Virtual_Environments/Virtual_Environments.md

 When prompted answer `y` to confirm the installation location.

-**Note**: if you would like to use a different version of Python, say Python 2.7, enter `conda create --name my_env python=2.7`
+**Tip**: if you would like to use a different version of Python, say Python 2.7, enter `conda create --name my_env python=2.7`

-**Note:** to create an environment with a different name replace `my_env` with the name of your choice
+**Tip:** to create an environment with a different name replace `my_env` with the name of your choice

 To activate the virtual environment enter